Temporary Electricity Disconnection

-You can start your request at any time.
-If you need to pause to gather information you have 13 days to resume the request, or you will need to start over again.
-You will save as a Draft and an e-mail is sent to the e-mail address entered.
-The Draft e-mail will have a draft number in the body of the e-mail, copy and paste that number into the resume request site when asked, then provide the last name as it is displayed and your request will resume where you left off.
+You may start your request at any time.
+If you need to gather information, you may pause for up to 13 days and resume the request, or you will need to start over.
+You will save a draft request and receive an e-mail with a draft number.
+To resume the request, go to the resume request site, copy and paste that number and provide the last name as it is displayed.

 Plan in Advance

 You may need a planned, long-term outage for a variety of reasons, such as cleaning an exterior transformer vault, installing siding on a house, or making permanent repairs to a service.
 Here's how to schedule a planned outage.
 Please submit all outage requests at least ten business days in advance.
-Outages will be scheduled to begin during the normal work day.
+Scheduled outages begin during normal workday hours from 9 a.m.- 4 p.m.

-You may be charged for your outage if:
+You may be charged for your outage if your request:

 When submitting your online request please note that we will require:

-Weather or a system emergency can cause a delay in your request, please provide a rain date at least 2 days following the initial date.
+Weather or a system emergency could cause a delay in your request, please provide a rain date at least two days following the initial date.